zhmichael007/google-cloud-demo/MySQL2BQ/readme.md

 This is a solution of migration and CDC from MySQL to Google Cloud BigQuery.
 It is using the opensource project debezium API, support Migratino and CDC from MySQL to BigQuery.
 The customized debezium connector can work as a unified platform for history data migration and CDC, even the schema is changed or new table is added in MySQL.
 BigQuery will work as a data lake and collect the raw data, and transfer the raw data to table by using SQL script.
-The information about Debezium please refer to: [Debezium]
+The information about Debezium please refer to: [debezium]

 # Authentication